When to Start Buying Baby Stuff?

 These easy-on, easy-off outfits will save you from the frustration of time + energy consumption when you’re sleep-deprived or in a rush.

 c.
-Do not fall for newborn-size clothes.
+Do not fall for newborn-size clothes

 You can always fit it at a tailor shop according to your baby size, and then remove the stitches as your baby grows old.

-Many babies grow in a half-year old outfit before they even are 6 months old.
+Many babies grow in a half-year-old outfit before they even are 6 months old.
 While too big clothing can be rolled up to fit your little fashion influencer, a too-tight outfit always equals a fussy baby.

 d.
 Start Off with one stroller.

-If you’re a working dad (or mom), you might pick a lightweight stroller with a lot of space underneath.
-In any case, you should start with a cheap but good lightweight stroller for the initial months of your baby.
+If you’re a working dad (or home mom), you might pick a lightweight stroller with a lot of space underneath.
+In any case, you should start with a cheap but good lightweight stroller.

 e.
-Baby Carrier – A Must.
+Baby Carrier – A Must Item for baby registry

-You can ask around to find the best model or price for you, but know that a front carrier with the hands-free freedom for the baby is absolutely amazing.
+You can ask around to find the best model or price for you, but know that a front carrier with hands-free freedom for the baby is absolutely amazing.

 f.
 Do not underestimate the kindness of others.

 Let me be clear, these baby items aren’t useful in my personal opinion, I’m in no way strict advising you to stay away from these products.

-- Baby Formula: Babies react differently to formulas so this is something that you might want to wait for until the baby is born.
+Baby Formula: Babies react differently to formulas, so this is something that you might want to wait for until the baby is born.

-- Newborn baby shoes: A big NO. Your baby won’t allow you to put shoes on its feet at this age because it is uncomfortable.
+Newborn baby shoes: A big NO. Your baby won’t allow you to put shoes on its feet at this age because it is uncomfortable.
 You would chase around cute shoes in the shops just to find out later you wasted money.
 Socks are 100% fine.

-8. When is it too late to shop for a baby?
+8. When is it too late to start buying baby gear?

 Besides the 13-week mark as the earliest time to buy baby stuff, when can it be too late to shop for a baby?
 At the latest, think about your baby registry or your pregnancy planner on what to buy for your baby by the 20-week mark.